-The Company has commitments under various non-cancelable operating leases with varying terms through January 2023.
+The Company has commitments under various non-cancelable operating leases with varying terms through May 2023.
 The Company has options to renew some of these leases for three years after their expiration.

-The Company's headquarters is located in Temple City, California, which is comprised of various corporate offices and a laboratory certified under the Clinical Laboratory Improvement Amendments of 1988 ("CLIA"), accredited by the College of American Pathologists ("CAP") and licensed by the State of California Department of Public Health ("CA DPH").
+The Company's headquarters is located in Temple City, California, which is comprised of various corporate offices and a laboratory certified under the Clinical Laboratory Improvement Amendments of 1988 ("CLIA"), accredited by the College of American Pathologists ("CAP") and licensed by the State of California Department of Public Health.
 Additional offices are located in El Monte, California and Atlanta, Georgia and are used for certain research and development, customer service, report generation and other administrative functions.

-Rent expense was approximately \$109,000 and \$53,000 for the first quarters of 2018 and 2017, respectively.
+Rent expense was approximately \$119,000 and \$61,000 for the three months ended and \$228,000 and \$114,000 for the six months ended June 30, 2018 and 2017, respectively.

-On January 31, 2018, we entered into a lease renewal of our headquarters in Temple City, California, which commenced on February 1, 2018 and expires January 31, 2021.
+In January 2018, we entered into a lease renewal of our headquarters in Temple City, California, which commenced on February 1, 2018 and expires on January 31, 2021.
 The total annual rent under the lease is approximately \$269,000.